matkoniecz/StreetComplete_usage_changeset_analysis/README.md

 This script is processing changeset planet file and gives statistics how StreetComplete is used.

+It processes metada of all changesets ever made and lists interesting ones (made with treetComplete) into csv file for further analysis.

+# Disclaimer

 This script is published as-is, it was used solely by author.

 Feel free to open PRs or create issues if something may be improved to make it more useful for you.

+# Hardware requirements

+Unlike immporting full planet, processing this file has minimal hardware requirements.

+Some free space will be required (40 GB should be enough - as of early 2020), PHP to run script.

+Usage of RAM and CPU is minimal as file is processed line by line and contains only metadata of changesets.
+Requirements here are lower than using a web browser for browsing typical bloated web site.

 # Output